During this course, you will learn to:

 For more information, please contact the Registrar’s Office at (800) 255-8343 or firstname.lastname@example.org.

-This course qualifies for the NJC Certificate in Judicial Development program Administrative Law Adjudication Skills, Appellate Judicial Skills, General Jurisdiction Trial Skills, Special Court Trial Skills, and Tribal Judicial Skills disciplines.
+This course qualifies for The National Judicial College Certificate in Judicial Development program Tribal Judicial Skills discipline.